 Mass spectrometry based proteomics relies on enzymatic protein digestion, typically tryptic digestion, cleaving peptide chains at the carboxyl end of lysine (K) or arginine (R).
 Identification by MS methods requires specific chemical properties including low hydrophobicity and peptide length within approximately 6-30 amino acids.
 Additionally, if a peptide maps to more than one protein it is difficult to determine its protein of origin (39) .
 This is a particular issue for homology of peptides containing single amino acid changes due to nonsynonomous gene mutations or peptides translated from novel DNA expression, since we are unable to confidently identify them as being sample-specific.
 For these reasons, only proteotypic tumor-specific changes with appropriate amino acid lengths (6-30) can be used to validate the sequencing predicted changes in MS/MS data.
 We have used these limitations to categorize the predicted proteomic changes either as verifiable or unverifiable by tandem MS. This allows us to determine the full mass spectrometric identification potential of each sample as well as peptide variants which cannot be verified using MS methods.

 Both somatic and germline DNA sequencing was available for 97 breast and 74 colorectal tumors of the 105 and 82 total.
 For cases with only somatic variant data (8 of each tumor type), all DNA sequencing was classified as germline, as we were unable to differentiate between tumor specific and patient specific variation.
 Across breast tumors, the total number of predicted unique variant peptides within the appropriate length constraints ranged from 11,292 and 16,407 germline variants and 2 to 2,006 somatic variants per sample (omitting samples with only somatic variant calls).
 Similar analysis of the 82 colorectal samples found more inter-sample variation, consistent with previous analysis, demonstrating sequencing hypervariability in a portion of TCGA colorectal tumor samples (5).
 We identified 7,368 to 27,315 predicted germline variants and 1 to 19,110 somatic variants across all tumor samples evaluated (Fig. 3, Fig. S1).
 Variation in the number of reads sequenced was unable to account for the clear differences in predicted somatic variant peptides across samples.
-The average number of DNA sequencing reads for colon (3.6e8) and breast (4.4e8) are on the same order of magnitude, and the number of reads was not correlated to the number of predicted variant trypic peptides (r2=X for breast; r2=X for colorectal).
+The average number of DNA sequencing reads for colon (3.6e8) and breast (4.4e8) are on the same order of magnitude, and the number of reads was not correlated to the number of predicted variant trypic peptides (r2=0.0130 for breast; r2=0.0281 for colorectal).
 Since colorectal tumors had up to 5 sequencing files available, merging of multiple sequencing files may have resulting in increased sequencing error (Fig. S3).
 The remaining difference is likely explained by differences in tumor biology, as TCGA colorectal tumors have been shown to have a large variation in somatic mutations, with high mutation rates resulting from mutations in the DNA mismatch repair pathway (5).

 As for unverifiable peptides, on average, 31% of germline and 35% of somatic tryptic breast tumor peptides were filtered due to length constraints, being either <6 or >30 amino acids.
 Further, more than 3% of peptides supporting variant induced protein change were found to be homologous to the Ensembl reference proteome.
 Filtering by both peptide length and homology, the number of potential variants which can be identified by MS/MS in these tumors drops, on average, from 21,852 to 13,983 for breast and from 23,485 to 16,595 for colorectal (Fig. 3, Fig. S1).